oja89/BoardGameTracker/README.md

 pip install -r requirements.txt
 ```

-run create_db.py to create your database under folder "instance"
+run create_db.py to create your database
 ```
 python create_db.py
 ```

+Database (maindata.db) will be created inside folder "instance".

 Use for example "DB Browser for SQLite" to open the db.

-You can also create a shortcut on your desktop (on windows)
+You can also create a shortcut on your desktop (on Windows) to open the venv directly.
 Use target

 `C:\Windows\System32\cmd.exe /K "[route_to_your_folder]\BoardGameTracker\venv\Scripts\activate.bat"`